novakoolhub/Scripts/Libraries/LuAura/API.md

 Dropdown:AddItem("New Item")
 ```

-First argument is the new item name.
+First argument is the new item name,
+second argument controls if the item will be sorted alphabetically or not.

 ## RemoveItem method